TinkerTools/tinker9/doc/manual/m/feat/potent.rst

    U = D_e [1 - \exp(-a\Delta b)]^2.

-Parameter *a* is hardwired to 2.
-Following equation :math:`a = \sqrt{\frac{k}{2 D_e}}` and the Tinker convention to include 1/2 in the force constant, *De* is hardwired to *k*/4.
+Parameter *a* is hardwired to 2 by approximation.
+Following equation :math:`a = \sqrt{\frac{k}{2 D_e}}` and the Tinker convention to include 1/2 in the force constant, *De* is *k*/4.

 .. _label-angle:

 Angle Bending
 -------------

-Similar to bond stretching, the angle bending term is also an empirical function of the deviation of angle from its ideal value (:math:`\Delta\theta=\theta-\theta_0`).
+Similar to bond stretching, angle bending term is also an empirical function of angle deviating from the ideal angle value (:math:`\Delta\theta=\theta-\theta_0`).
 Terms from cubic to sextic are used in the AMOEBA force field.